Definition 1

 In this case, the trigger event is the buyer’s failure to meet the net zero objectives (as defined) post-completion.

-Rory’s Clause (Net Zero Land Promotion Agreement) uses this definition to:
+Rory’s Clause (Net Zero Land Promotion Agreement) uses this definition to do both of the following:

-- discourage buyers from failing to meet the net zero objectives set in the sale agreement; and
+- discourage buyers from failing to meet the net zero objectives set in the sale agreement

 - allow landowners to influence the climate impact of a development.